robertdebock/learn-terraform/ADVANCED/1-templates.md

 }
 ```

 `templates/inventory.tpl`:

 ```
 ${ip}
 ```

+## Demo

 ## Assignment

 You can start using [this Terraform configuration](https://github.com/hashicorp/learn-terraform-azure).
 (Remember: `az login`, `terraform init`)

-Please have Terraform write an ssh configuration listing the host managed by Terraform and sets the user to the user that's specified in the input variables..
+- [ ] Please have Terraform write an ssh configuration listing the host managed by Terraform and sets the user to the user that's specified in the input variables.
 Use this format:

 ```
 Host ${ip}